Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Directional antennas improve reception, but need to be pointed towards the signal source.

-Traditional satellite networks offer global coverage but at high cost and with limited connection speeds, corresponding more to satellite phones than true internet terminals.
+Traditional satellite networks offer worldwide coverage but at high cost and with limited connection speeds, corresponding more to satellite phones than true Internet terminals.

-Starlink, with its constellation of low-orbit satellites, promises high-speed connectivity even on the open sea, even if its current deployment does not yet cover the whole planet.
+Starlink, with its constellation of low-orbit satellites, promises high-speed connectivity even on the open seas, even if its current deployment doesn't yet cover the whole planet.

 The choice will therefore depend on your needs (emergencies? leisure?), your budget, and geographical availability (sailing close to the coast or not, covered by Starlink or not).

-Are you passionate about boating and semi-rigid boats?
+Are you passionate about boating and RIB boats?

 Découvrez nos produits !